aayushdw/ML-Notes/content/01 - ML & AI Concepts/Core Fundamentals/Regression Metrics.md

 - Robust to outliers compared to MSE
 - Easy to interpret

-**When to Use:** When you want straightforward interpretability and all errors should be weighted equally.
+**When to Use:** Straightforward interpretability and all errors should be weighted equally.

 **Range:** [0, ∞) where 0 is perfect prediction